Azzoz06/ContainerWkshp/3-KubernetesLabOnIKS.md

 **Image**

 Every container is based on a Docker image and is considered to be an instance of an image.
-An image is built from a Dockerfile, which is a file that contains instructions how to build the image, and any build artifacts, such as an app, the app's configuration, and its dependencies.
+An image is built from a Dockerfile, which is a file that contains instructions how to build the image, and any build artifacts, such as an app, the app's configuration, and its dependencies.ls -ltr

 **Registry**